 “Badass Life” for crisp logo reveals, or

-“Podcast Passages” when you need a smooth 5–15 second intro for a video or podcast.
+“Podcast Passages” when you need a smooth 5–15 second intro for video or podcast.
 Composers such as

 Ihsandincer,